wallclockbuilder/kiva-lender-mawueli/index.md

 We got to survive, y'all!

 ## Who am I?
-We're the survivors.
-Yes the black survivors.
-Mawuli grew up in the villages of Ghana, West Africa!
+I grew up in the villages of Ghana, West Africa!

-As Software Engineer, He knows for a fact that In this age of technological inhumanity, It's a world that forces lifelong insecurity.
+As Software Engineer, I know for a fact that `In this age of technological inhumanity, It's a world that forces lifelong insecurity`.
+So I help out with 0% interest micro-business loans.

 ## Kiva dashboard
 <img width="800" alt="1kiva portfolio dashboard" src="https://github.com/user-attachments/assets/5c0df9aa-1ba1-4f54-86cd-4e948823abf1">